How To Prepare Your Chicken Coop For Winter

 How to Prepare your Chicken Coop for Winter

-A winter prep list also helps to keep us more aware of our animals living conditions on a regular basis.
+A winter prep list also helps to keep us more aware of our animals’ living conditions on a regular basis.
 Routine maintenance is key in all areas of our homesteads.
-By checking our property, our buildings, and our homes, we will more easily find issues before they become full-blown problems.
+By checking our property, buildings, and homes, we will more easily find issues before they become full-blown problems.

 prepare your cleaned coop for winter

-If you are new to raising hens this list will give you a good overview of what needs to be done.
-As you gain more experience you will learn what items to add and what items you can skip over.
-It really all depends on where you live and the type of shelter or chicken coop that you have.
+If you are new to raising hens, this list will give you a good overview of what needs to be done.
+As you gain more experience, you will learn what items to add and which you can skip over.
+It all depends on where you live and the type of shelter or coop setup that you have.

 This list will, at the very least, get you started off on the right foot.